 Green Economy Goal

-Anonymous asked: I'm the Director of the Global Reporting Initiative in the North America.
+Anonymous said: I'm the Director of the Global Reporting Initiative in the North America.
 GRI is the most widely used sustainability (the broad definition - not just environmental) reporting framework in the world.
 More than 70% of the world's largest companies report their sustainability performance using GRI, which allows all of us to better compare and contrast the standardized information they report through the Guidelines.
 Many of the companies listed on the GRI Reports List (Google and download the sortable spreadsheet) are suppliers to cities and are already reporting their footprints - environmental, social and governance.
 In addition, universities, non-profits, government agencies and even cities are reporting using the GRI Guidelines, but reporting in North America lags the rest of the world.

 How do we fix this?